-Whether you’ve chosen to take the hi-viz road or not, it’s important to know that when you make an effort to be more visible on the road, you are actively reducing the likelihood that you will be involved in an accident.
+If your thinking about taking the hi-viz road, the safety stats are telling you to go for it.
+When you make an effort to be more visible on the road by wearing bright colors like hi-viz yellow or bright red, you are actively reducing the likelihood that you will be involved in an accident.

 Two major motorcycle accident studies, the Hurt Report and the MAIDS Report, have made lasting impacts on the way motorcyclists gear up for the road.
 The Hurt Report was released in 1981 and based on data gathered in and around Los Angeles; the MAIDS Report was conducted in 1999 and based on studies of 921 accidents in five European countries.
 In both studies, the majority of motorcycle accidents were motorcycle collisions with passenger vehicles.
-Both reports found the vehicle driver was usually at fault because they didn’t see or properly identify the approaching motorcycle in the majority of motorcycle accidents that occurred between a motorcycle and another vehicle.
+Both reports found that in accidents that occurred between a motorcycle and another vehicle, the vehicle driver was at fault more times than not because they didn’t see or properly identify the approaching motorcycle.

 The Hurt Report